ChameleonCloud/docs/source/technical/fpga.rst

 4. Load your pre-compiled bistream onto the FPGA and run your application

 .. important::
    Chameleon does not provide FPGA compilation services or development tools.
 Users need to compile their code elsewhere before running it on Chameleon's FPGAs.
-If you need compilation services, consider using partner facilities such as the `Open Cloud Testbed (OCT) <https://octestbed.org/>`_, which provides development environments for Xilinx FPGAs.
+We are currently exploring new ways to provide FPGA development tools and workflows in the future.

 __________________________
 Reserverving FPGA Hardware